NeuroTechX/ntx_slack_archive/random.md

  >Guys, how do you think, is Ph.D. in neuroscience necessary to have a good position in neurohack industry?
 Should I spend some more year to finish it, or just go straight away looking for a job now?

+8/25/2017 3:20 PM

+ **yannick** :

+ >Are far along are you in your PhD?
+In the long run a PhD will certainly open more doors than no PhD, but it is not mandatory, depending on the skillset you bring to the table.